 Paris for a theatre student in the early 1980s was a wonder.
 Free tickets to the theatre, amazing international friends and colleagues, and the run of this extraordinary byzantine city.
 I got everywhere!
 And the theatre I was allowed to experience has kept my eyes wide ever since.

-Returning from Paris, I briefly returned to Edinburgh before cutting and running to London.
-As my sexuality was becoming clearer to me, the Scottish closet was not a thing that appealed to me in any way.
-A European tour with the anarcho-syndicalist Cambridge Experimental Theatre brought me into contact with the Kellertheater in Innsbruck, Austria.
-Here in the mid-1990s, I directed three projects – The Human Voice (Cocteau), Salome (Wilde – the Austrian premiere of this work, surprisingly) and The Balcony(Genet).
-These productions were a celebration of the growing pride I felt in the maverick creativity of the history of my gay ‘tribe’.
+Returning from Paris, I briefly returned to Edinburgh before skedaddling to London.
+As my sexuality was becoming clearer to me, the Scottish closet (Gay relationships only having become decriminalised in 1981 there) was not a thing that appealed to my newly liberated 26-year-old self in any way.
+A year later, a European tour with the anarcho-syndicalist Cambridge Experimental Theatre brought me into contact with the Kellertheater in Innsbruck, Austria.
+And my bond with any kind of traditional actor-path in the UK was loosened.

 During this time I was also working with a ground-breaking education project – the City of Edinburgh HIV, AIDS and Sexual Health Education Team delivering workshops in secondary schools on the highly sensitive issues of sexual health decision-making and knowledge-development around sexual health issues.
 This programme (now terminated) was, and still is, unique amongst education projects that foreground the empowerment of young people to deal with the minefield of their developing adulthood.